formal-land/llzk-lib/README.md

 This repository is already configured with a Nix flakes environment.

-To use the ZKIR derivation to build and test the project, you can run `nix build` from the repository root (add `-L` if you want to print the logs while building).
+To use the LLZK derivation to build and test the project, you can run `nix build` from the repository root (add `-L` if you want to print the logs while building).

 Alternatively, to launch a developer shell, run the following command: